'The Executive Centre' plans to expand India footprint

-New Delhi, Feb 9 (IANS) Flexible workspace provider 'The Executive Centre' plans to expand its network in India in 2021.
+New Delhi: Flexible workspace provider 'The Executive Centre' plans to expand its network in India in 2021.

 Nidhi Marwah, Group Managing Director- South Asia, The Executive Centre said the company will investing over Rs 100 crore in capital expenditure in the year.